ttn9171/Portfolio/Chocolate-Bar-Ratings/README.md

 ## Files

 - chocolate-ratings.R: R script for preprocessing, feature engineering, and model training.
-- report_summary.pdf: Detailed project report summarizing the methodology, results, and insights.
+- report-summary.pdf: Detailed project report summarizing the methodology, results, and insights.
 - README.md: High level summary of the project.
 - Chocolate bar ratings.csv: the dataset used for the classification task.